Kamilcuk/L_builtin/README.md

 If -p PORT_VAR is provided, the actual bound port (useful when passing 0 for ephemeral port allocation) is stored in PORT_VAR.

+The fd is close-on-exec by default; -C clears it so the fd is inherited by child processes.

 Exit Status:
 Returns success unless socket/bind/listen fails or variable binding fails.